Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Packing list for the PR8 hike in Madeira:

 • Sunscreen is highly recommended when hiking in Madeira.
-Especially on this hike since you’re literally exposed the whole entire time!
+Especially on this hike since you’re literally exposed the entire time!

-• A micro fiber towel is perfect to fit in your day hiking bag.
+• A microfiber towel is perfect to fit in your day hiking bag.
 It’s small and can fit almost anywhere.
 Don’t forget your bathing suit as well if you plan to jump into the ocean!

-• Hiking poles are also a good idea for the ascents and descents throughout the hike but they aren’t a necessity.
+• Hiking poles are also a good idea for the ascents and descents throughout the hike, but they aren’t a necessity.

 You can check out this great list of hiking gear to get some more inspiration!